Stability analysis of a branching diffusion solver for semilinear heat equations: Introduction

-We proceed as follows.
-After introducing the notation of relevant branching diffusion mechanism in Sections~\ref{sec-construction} and \ref{s3}, Section~\ref{s4} gathers our main results on the probabilistic representation of nonlinear solutions under integrability assumptions on relevant random functionals which are derived in Section~\ref{s8}.
-A dominating binary branching process is constructed in Section~\ref{s5}, and the integrability of the multiplicative weighted progeny of binary branching processes is studied in Sections~\ref{s6} and \ref{s7}.
-Section~\ref{s9} is devoted to fully nonlinear examples with explicit solutions, and Section~\ref{s10} contains technical results on the uniqueness of solutions of PDE systems used in Section~\ref{s4}.
-Section~\ref{s11} deals with the uniqueness and probabilistic representation of PDE system solutions under uniform integrability assumptions on random functionals.
-A numerical implementation of the branching mechanism proposed in this paper with application to the functional nonlinearity example~\eqref{b2} in Section~\ref{s9} is available at \url{https://github.com/nprivaul/deep_branching_v2/}, and includes comparisons of the algorithm of this paper with that of \cite{nguwipenentprivault}, and with the deep BSDE and deep Galerkin methods, for: \begin{itemize} \item the Allen-Cahn equation in dimensions up to 500, and \item Example~\eqref{b2} in dimensions up to $300$. \end{itemize} We observe in particular that the branching algorithm is the only one to remain stable in higher dimensions with $T=0.5$.
+This approach is implemented by studying the integrability of the multiplicative weighted progeny of binary branching processes in Section~\ref{s7}, using a dominating binary branching process introduced in Section~\ref{s5}.
+Finally, Section~\ref{s11} deals with the uniqueness and probabilistic representation of PDE system solutions under uniform integrability assumptions on random functionals.

-Our results also generalize the construction of \cite{huangprivault1} which has been applied to the Monte Carlo generation of ODE solutions in \cite{huangprivault2}.
+{A numerical implementation of the branching mechanism proposed in this paper with application to the functional nonlinearity example~\eqref{b2} in Section~\ref{s9-2} is available at \url{https://github.com/nprivaul/coding_trees_v2/}, and includes comparisons of the algorithm of this paper with that of \cite{penent2022fully,nguwipenentprivault}, and with the deep BSDE method, for Allen-Cahn equations and Example~\eqref{nonl0}, in dimensions up to $1000$.
+We observe in particular that the branching algorithms remain more stable than the BSDE method in dimensions $d=1000$ with $T=0.5$.